scala/docs.scala-lang/sips/pending/_posts/2012-01-21-futures-promises.md

 callback contains an infinite loop), the other callbacks may not be executed at all.

+7. Once executed, the callbacks are removed from the future object, thus being eligible for GC.

 <!--
 The `onTimeout` method registers callbacks triggered when the future fails with a `FutureTimeoutException`.
 This case can also be handled by the `onFailure` method if the partial function is defined for that exception type.